 4. Tilting Options

 Would you like to tilt your shutters with a traditional tilt bar, or have a clearer view out with a modern hidden tilt?

 Either option will function the same.
 It’s all about which look you like best.

 Follow our guide, how to measure for plantation shutters, to get started.

 If you need help deciding, Blinds.com’s expert designers are standing by and would love to help you create the window look of your dreams.
 You can reach them by phone (800-505-1905), email or live chat.

 Want the Look?

 Special thanks to Seng from Sengerson.com for the helpful video and photos featured in this post.
-Her Blinds.com Signature Wood Shutters featured in this post were ordered with full panels, an inside mount “L” frame, 3 1/2″ louvers and a center tilt bar.
+Her Blinds.com Premium Wood Shutters featured in this post were ordered with full panels, an inside mount “L” frame, 3 1/2″ louvers and a center tilt bar.